Skip to content

 • Liquid adhesive encompasses a wide variety of epoxies, glues, and resins.

-Looking at either product from the perspective of the following factors will allow you to make an informed choice about your adhesive bonding solution.
+Looking at either product from the perspective of the following factors will allow you to make an informed choice about your type of adhesive bonding solution.

 #1: STRENGTH

 When it comes to bonding effectiveness, strength is an essential factor to consider.
-Bonding strength can quickly determine whether an adhesive fails and can fluctuate based on the need for a short or long-term solution.
+Bonding strength can quickly determine whether an adhesive fails and can fluctuate depending on whether a short-term or long-term solution is needed.

 Many liquid adhesives are used for structural applications, especially when the load is high and the bond area is small.